eventql/eventql/doc/getting-started/concepts.md

 arbitrary data models traditionally not suited for SQL databases, such as JSON events containing arrays or objects.

-The nested records concept is best [illustrated by example](../../tables/datatypes/).
+The nested rows concept is best [illustrated by example](../../tables/datatypes/).

 #### Partitioning, Replication & Consistency